Interested in becoming a school bus driver?

 "Regular Route" Drivers:

 A "regular route" school bus driver is someone who drives a regular route Monday - Friday while school is in session.
 This route typically consists of a morning run transporting high school and grade school students to their schools, and then returning them home again in the afternoon.
-The school bus is typically parked at (or near) the drivers residence.
-The driver is responsible for doing a pre and post trip inspection of the bus and informing their employer of any need for repairs or service the bus may require.
+The school bus is typically parked at our bus lot or at the drivers residence during the school year.
 Some drivers have been with the Meyers Bus Lines, Inc. family for over 35 years!

 Van drivers are someone who transports students is a passenger van.
 The driver of a van is required to have a valid Class C driver's license and must also have criminal history, child abuse & FBI clearances as well.
 Most vans transport "special needs" students with autism that cannot be transported on a mainstream larger bus.